North Island Main Trunk: Auckland to Te Awamutu

 Auckland's first railway was the 13 km line between Point Britomart and Onehunga via Penrose, opened in 1873.
 It was built by Brogdens, as was the rest of the Auckland & Mercer Railway, for £166,000 for the 41 mi to Mercer.
 The section from Penrose to Onehunga is now called the Onehunga Branch.
 The line was later continued south from Penrose into the Waikato.
 To support the Invasion of the Waikato, a 3.5 mi tramway was built from Maungatāwhiri to Meremere in 1864, with a first sod event near Koheroa on Tuesday, 29 March 1864 by Auckland's Chief Superintendent of Roads & Bridges, W R Collett.
 Turning of the first sod of the Auckland and Drury Railway took place in 1865, a year after the last major battle.
+By 1867 the Provincial Government had run out of money and an Amendment Act was passed.
+In 1870, the resident engineer proposed cutting costs by reducing the gauge from standard to 3 ft 6 in gauge, though rolling stock had been bought for the wider gauge.
+In 1872 contracts were let to Owen Jones and to Brogdens and work was soon reported as well under way.
 This line reached Mercer by 20 May 1875, with 29 km from Ngāruawāhia being constructed by the Volunteer Engineer Militia and opened on 13 August 1877.
-It was extended to Frankton by December 1877, and to Te Awamutu in 1880.
+It was extended to Frankton by December 1877, to Ōhaupō on 4 June 1878 and to Te Awamutu on 1 July 1880.
 An economic downturn stalled construction for the next five years, and Te Awamutu remained the railhead.
-There were also negotiations with local Māori, and the King Country was not accessible to Europeans until 1883.
+There were negotiations with local Māori, and the King Country south of Te Awamutu (from the boundary of the Puniu River) was not accessible to Europeans until 1883.

 Wellington to Marton

+The Longburn to Marton section had been opened on 18 April 1878, as part of the line linking the ports of Foxton and Whanganui.

 The Wellington-Longburn (near Palmerston North) section was constructed between 1881 and 1886 by the Wellington and Manawatu Railway Company (WMR).
 The company was acquired by the government and merged with the New Zealand Railways Department in 1908.

-The Longburn to Marton section had been opened on 18 April 1878, as part of the line linking the ports of Foxton and Whanganui.